-The following table describes the items on the ports panels of EX5600-T1, EX5601-T0, and EX5601-T1.
+The following table describes the items on the ports panels of EX5600-T1, EX5601-T0 and EX5601-T1.

-LABEL DESCRIPTION 2.5G WAN For EX5600-T1 and EX5601-T1, use an Ethernet cable to connect the 2.5G WAN port to a gateway/modem for an (up to) 2.5 Gbps Internet connection.
-For EX5601-TO, use an Ethernet cable to connect the 2.5G WAN port to a gateway/modem, or connect a fiber optic/Ethernet cable to the SFP port through an SFP transceiver for an (up to) 2.5 Gbps Ethernet connection.
+LABEL DESCRIPTION 2.5G WAN For EX5600-T1 and EX5601-T1, use an Ethernet cable to connect the 2.5G WAN port to a gateway/ modem for an (up to) 2.5 Gbps Internet connection.
+For EX5601-T0, use an Ethernet cable to connect the 2.5G WAN port to a gateway/modem, or connect a fiber optic/Ethernet cable to the SFP port through an SFP transceiver for an (up to) 2.5 Gbps Ethernet connection.
 2.5G LAN1 Connect computers or other Ethernet devices to the 2.5G LAN port for Internet access with speed up to 2.5 Gbps.
 LAN2-4 Connect computers or other Ethernet devices to Ethernet ports for Internet access.
 SFP For EX5601-T0, insert a compatible SFP transceiver to the SFP port and connect a fiber optic or Ethernet cable for an (up to) 2.5 Gbps Internet connection.
 USB The USB port is used for cellular WAN backup, file-sharing, and media server.
 PHONE1/2 For EX5601-T0, and EX5601-T1, connect analog phones to the PHONE ports with RJ 11 cables for VoIP services.
 RESET Press the button for more than 5 seconds to return the Zyxel Device to the factory defaults.
 POWER Connect the power adapter and press the ON/OFF button to start the device.
-WPS Press the WPS button once within 3 seconds to quickly setup a secure WiFi connection between the device and a WPS-compatible client.
-WiFi Press the WiFi button for more than 2 seconds to enable the WiFi function.